gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction2.md

 `g(f(x))` is equivalent to `(g << f) (x)`

-The left-pointing composition opertor often makes more intuitive sense to understand.
+The left-pointing composition operator often makes more intuitive sense to understand.
-For example, we could create a test for eveness by combing the `isOdd` function defined above with Elm's [not](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Basics#not) function to negate it:
+For example, we could create a test for evenness by combing the `isOdd` function defined above with Elm's [not](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Basics#not) function to negate it:

 ```elm {l raw siding}
 isEven : Int -> Bool